syuoni/eznlp/docs/entity_recognition.md

     * Batch size: 48
     * Number of epochs: 50
     * Scheduler: Learning rate warmup at the first 20% steps followed by linear decay
-    * BERT/RoBERTa models are loaded with dropout rate of 0.2
+    * BERT models are loaded with dropout rate of 0.2
+    * BERT refers to BERT-wwm (Cui et al., 2019)

 ### MSRA (SIGHAN 2006)
 * All experiments use testing split as development split ([SoftLexicon](https://github.com/v-mipeng/LexiconAugmentedNER/issues/3#issuecomment-634563407)).